Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ### Root CA for MTLS clients

-Optionally, you can add new root CA for MTLS ingress during the first deployment.
+Optionally, you can add a new root CA for MTLS ingress during the first deployment.

 The mutual authentication is provided by Nginx.
 It requires a Kubernetes secret that contains all rootCA used for client certificates (used by TPPs).